tokkonopapa/WordPress-IP-Geo-Block/README.md

   Nothing is left in your precious mySQL database after uninstallation.
 So you can feel free to install and activate to make a trial of this plugin's functionality.
-Several days later, you'll find many undesirable accesses in your validation logs if you make all validation targets enable.
+Several days later, you'll find many undesirable accesses in your validation logs if all validation targets are enabled.

 ### Requirement: